ghent360/litexOnColorlightLab004/README.md

 *Note: The standard UART speed is 115200 bps, however because we are running the CPU at 3x the system clock the UART speed ends up being 115200/3 = 38400*

 ### Boot screen
+The following screen is captured with minicom.
+You can see the magic string output for the lxterm serial bootloader.
+The console is interactive, you can type 'help' for a list of commands.

 ```
         __   _ __      _  __
        / /  (_) /____ | |/_/